Postponement – NOTICE OF MORTGAGE FORECLOSURE SALE

 THE RIGHT TO VERIFICATION OF THE DEBT AND IDENTITY OF THE ORIGINAL CREDITOR WITHIN THE TIME PROVIDED BY LAW IS NOT AFFECTED BY THIS ACTION.

-LEGAL DESCRIPTION OF PROPERTY: The South 50 feet of Lot 1, Block 1, and the North 20 feet of Lot 2, Block 1, Moore Lake Highlands 2nd Addition, Anoka County, Minnesota
+LEGAL DESCRIPTION OF PROPERTY: Lot 7, Block 1, Peltzer Addition, Anoka County, Minnesota.

 COUNTY IN WHICH PROPERTY IS LOCATED: Anoka